viam-modules/event-manager/README.md

 The name of an SMS sending service configured as part of this machine that uses the API format of [this module](https://app.viam.com/module/mcvella/twilio-sms)
 If SMS notifications are configured, this is required.

+### back_state_to_disk

+*boolean (default: false)*

+When enabled, the event manager will persist the state of events to disk using SQLite.
+This allows the event manager to restore its state after a restart, ensuring that triggered events, paused events, and action statuses are maintained across restarts.

+The following state information is persisted for each event:

+* Triggered status
+* Last triggered timestamp
+* Current event state (monitoring, triggered, actioning, paused)
+* Pause reason and duration
+* Triggered camera and label information
+* Action statuses and timestamps

+State is saved automatically when:

+* Events are triggered
+* Actions are taken
+* The event manager is reconfigured
+* Every few minutes during normal operation

+If an event is removed from the configuration, its state will not be restored.
+This ensures that configuration changes are handled safely.

+### data_directory

+*string (default: "/tmp/viam/event_manager")*

+The directory where state data will be stored when `back_state_to_disk` is enabled.
+The SQLite database will be created as `{name}_events.db` in this directory, where `{name}` is the name of the event manager component.

 ### events

 *list*